Learn how to become famous on social media by following this guide.

 These days, almost everyone is trying to figure out how to become famous on social media.
 Some people are after this for noble reasons such as wanting to “make a difference” in the world.
 Others do it for vanity purposes like hitting that 100K follower milestone or getting that coveted blue checkmark.

 But haven’t you noticed?
 Almost anyone can be “famous” on social media.
 What truly makes someone well-known is how quickly a follower can recognize a personal brand.
-And that can happen whether you have 10K followers or 1 Million.
+And that can happen whether you have 10K or 1 million followers.

 I’ve repeated these three words in almost every single piece of content I post.
 Do you want to know why?